abhisara01/Evilginx-Cheatsheet/README.md

-# Evilginx-Cheatsheet
+# Phishing : Don't Jinx'it, Evilginx it!!

 This will contain the evilginx notes or cheatsheet

-Phishing : Don't Jinx'it, Evilginx it!!